-- Companies that are not existing constituents of the MSCI SRI Filtered PAB Indexes must have an MSCI ESG Rating of A or above and the MSCI ESG Controversies score of 4 or above to be eligible.

-- Current constituents of the Index must have an MSCI ESG Rating of BB or above and the MSCI ESG Controversies score of 1 or above to remain eligible.
+- Companies that are not existing constituents of the MSCI SRI Filtered PAB Indexes must have an MSCI ESG Rating\\ of A or above and an MSCI ESG Controversies\\\ score of 4 or above to be eligible. - Current constituents of MSCI SRI Filtered PAB Indexes must have an MSCI ESG Rating of BB or above and an MSCI ESG Controversies score of 1 or above to be maintained in the eligible universe.

-Then, a best-in-class selection process is applied to the remaining eligible securities in the selected universe.
+Then, a best-in-class selection process is applied to the remaining eligible securities from the Parent Index.
 The Index targets sector weights consistent with those of the Parent Index.
-The methodology aims to include the securities of companies with the highest ESG ratings making up 25% of the market capitalization in each Global Industry Classification Standard (GICS) sector of the Parent Index.
+The methodology aims to include the securities of companies with the highest ESG rankings as determined by reference to the criteria described below making up 25% of the market capitalization in each Global Industry Classification Standard (GICS) sector of the Parent Index.